 Refund, repair or replacement - what am I entitled to?

-When you buy goods from a trader or when goods are supplied as part of a service, you enter into a contract which is controlled by many laws including the Sale of Goods Act 1979 (as amended) and the Supply of Goods and Services Act 1982 (as amended).
+When you buy goods from a trader or when goods are supplied as part of a service, you enter into a contract which is controlled by many laws including the Sale of Goods Act 1979 and the Supply of Goods and Services Act 1982.
 These laws give you certain (sometimes referred to as statutory) rights under this contract.
 Goods should be:

 - of satisfactory quality - goods should be free from defects, fit for the purpose for which they were supplied, safe and durable.
 Appearance and finish is also taken into account

 - as described - goods should correspond with any description applied to them

 - fit for any purpose that is made known to the seller - goods must be fit for their general purpose and any particular purpose that a consumer makes known to the trader at the time of purchase.
 For example if you buy a sleeping bag it must work as a sleeping bag.
 If you make it clear before you buy that you need it for -40 degree conditions and the trader states it will be suitable then it should be suitable

 You are legally entitled to a refund, replacement or repair if goods do not conform to the contract, in other words are not of satisfactory quality, fit for purpose or as described, but which remedy should you claim?